tstephen22/Fairness-Through-Uncertainty/README.md

 critical decision-making roles across various sectors of society, ensuring their decisions are not only accurate but also fair has become ever more crucial.

 This paper focuses on individual fairness in Bayesian Neural Networks (BNNs).
-In- dividual fairness ensures that similar individuals receive similar outcomes by a model.
+Individual fairness ensures that similar individuals receive similar outcomes by a model.
 Specifically, we undertake the definition of ε − δ individual fairness.
 BNNs offer advan- tages over deterministic neural networks due to their ability to quantify uncertainty and effectively handle smaller datasets; a capability that has led to their adoption in critical